CUG-EMI/EM3DANI/README.md

   `sudo apt-get install julia`

-After a successful installation, Julia can be started by double-clicking the Julia executable (on Windows) or typing the `julia` from the command line (on Linux).
+After a successful installation, Julia can be started by double-clicking the Julia executable (on Windows) or typing `julia` from the command line (on Linux).
 Following is the Julia's command line environment (the so-called REPL):

 ```jl